The Tasman Coastal Trail follows the coastline from Waterfall Bay through to Fortescue Beach. The walking track lies within the Tasman National Park.

 Phytophthora root rot

 Phytophthora cinnamomi exists on the Tasman Coastal Trail.
-Bushwalkers can help stop the spread of this deadly plant pathogen by starting their trip with clean gear, staying on the formed tracks, cleaning gear before moving on to the next campsite and using the wash down station provided at Lunchtime Creek.
+Bushwalkers can help stop the spread of this deadly plant pathogen by starting their trip with clean gear, staying on the formed tracks, cleaning gear before moving on to the next campsite.

 All items used in the bush need to be scrupulously cleaned.
 Items that require a scrub include boots and gaiters (the most risky items), tent floors, groundsheets, tent poles and pegs, trowels, packs, waterproof coats, trousers, and legs.